Festival d'Avignon: History

 The Festival d'Avignon was founded by Jean Vilar in 1947.

-Jean Vilar was invited to present his first great successful play – Murder in the Cathedral by T. S. Eliot in the Palace of the Popes.
+He was invited to present his first great successful play – Murder in the Cathedral by T. S. Eliot in the Palace of the Popes.
 At the same moment and at the same place, an exhibition of contemporary paintings and sculptures was organized by Christian Zervos, an art critic and collector, and by René Char, the poet.

 Vilar initially refused the invitation, as for him the Cour d'Honneur of the Pope's Palace was too vast and "shapeless" and he also lost the performance rights of the play.

-However, he proposed three creations: Shakespeare's Richard II, one of Bard's plays that was little known at the time in France; Paul Claudel's Tobie et Sara (Tobie and Sara), and Maurice Clavel's second play, La Terrasse de Midi (The Midday Terrace).
-The very first Festival d'Avignon in September 1947 set the scene as a showcase for unknown work and modern scripts.
+However, he proposed three creations: Shakespeare's Richard II, one of Bard's plays that was little known at the time in France; Paul Claudel's Tobie et Sara ('Tobie and Sara'), and Maurice Clavel's second play, La Terrasse de Midi ('The Midday Terrace').
+The first Festival d'Avignon in September 1947 set the scene as a showcase for unknown work and modern scripts.

 Upon obtaining initial success, the festival began enjoying the contribution of many young talents.
 Among the actors and actresses invited by Vilar, one finds the following: Jean Négroni, Germaine Montero, Alain Cuny, Michel Bouquet, Jean-Pierre Jorris, Silvia Montfort, Jeanne Moreau, Daniel Sorano, Maria Casarès, Philippe Noiret, Monique Chaumette, Jean Le Poulain, Charles Denner, Jean Deschamps, Georges Wilson, and Gérard Philipe.

 The festival's success grew, in spite of criticisms, which were at times virulent.
 Vilar's idea of a "popular theatre" moved critics to refer to Vilar as "Stalinist", "fascist", "populist", or "cosmopolitan".

 On the other hand, Vilar's conception of the theatre remained conservative with respect to competing conceptions developed especially in the course of the 1960s.
-On the crest of the wave of contemporary tendencies to revolutionize theatrical practices, in 1966 Avignon's Théâtre des Carmes, co-founded by André Benedetto and Bertrand Hurault, staged a festival « Off », unofficial and independent.
+On the crest of the wave of contemporary tendencies to revolutionize theatrical practices, in 1966 Avignon's Théâtre des Carmes, co-founded by André Benedetto and Bertrand Hurault, staged a festival "Off", unofficial and independent.
 The following year, Benedetto's theatre was joined by other kindred theatrical companies.

-In response to the "Off" challenge, in 1967 Jean Vilar gave rise to the festival of the "Court of Honor of the Popes' Palace" (la Cour d'honneur du Palais des papes).
+In response to the "Off" challenge, in 1967 Jean Vilar gave rise to the festival of La Cour d'honneur du Palais des papes ("Court of Honor of the Popes' Palace").
 Thenceforth, numerous further sites will be chosen to stage the festival's theatrical representations.

-Vilar directed the festival until his death, in 1971.
+Vilar directed the festival until his death in 1971.
 In that year, Vilar's "In" festival included thirty-eight shows.

+In 1991, two years after Samuel Beckett’s death, a French judge ruled that productions of Waiting for Godot with female casts would not cause excessive damage to Beckett's legacy, and allowed the play to be performed by the all-female cast of the Brut de Beton theater company at the festival, although an objection by Beckett's representative had to be read before each performance.

 2020 edition and COVID-19 pandemic

-It was announced on 13 April 2020 that the 2020 edition would be cancelled because of the ongoing COVID-19 pandemic.
+The 2020 edition was cancelled because of the COVID-19 pandemic.